LOCATOR: An essential tool for backcountry and ski trips

 Traveling around Lofoten with just one car and a locator

-Lofoten in Norway is a breathtaking place, like a huge Alpine mountain range submerged in the sea.
-Nordic skiing is a thriving part of everyday life, and people often wear skis while walking their dogs or running.
-In recent years, ski gear has become more advanced, allowing people to climb deeper into the mountains, and I think the number of people taking up backcountry skiing has increased.
+Lofoten in Norway is a place with breathtaking scenery, like a massive Alpine mountain range submerged in the sea.
+Nordic skiing culture is thriving there, so you'll see people wearing skis while walking their dogs or running.
+In recent years, gear that allows you to climb deeper into the mountains has developed, and I think the number of people doing backcountry skiing has increased.

-In Norway, I rented a car and traveled around, searching for skiable slopes.
-When I found a good spot, I would park it on the side of the road and walk for about three hours to get there.
-Lofoten receives about 200cm of snow, so it's not as heavy as Japan, but because it's in the Arctic Circle and the temperature is always below freezing, the snow stays frozen for a long time.
-I think the only places that can compare to the quality of snow in Japan are Alaska and the west coast of Norway.
-The snow is that good.
-My
+In Norway, I rented a car and traveled around looking for slopes I could ski on.
+When I found a good spot, I would park it by the roadside and hike for about three hours before skiing.
+Lofoten only gets about 200cm of snow, so it's not a climate with torrential snow like in Japan, but being in the Arctic Circle and constantly below freezing, the snow is frozen and preserved indefinitely.
+I think the only places that can beat the snow quality of Japan are Alaska and the west coast of Norway.
+That's how good the snow is.

-only choice in Norway is the LOCATOR96.
-The benefits of lightweight skis are immeasurable.
-You can enjoy the scenery while walking, and if you think "the other side of that ridge looks good," you can quickly go and check it out and gather information.
-Best of all, your feet won't get tired even when you reach the drop point, so you can concentrate on skiing.
-That's why ARMADA's LOCATOR was designed to be lightweight, as it places great importance on skiing.
+My companion in Norway was the LOCATOR96, without a doubt.
+The benefits of having lightweight skis are immeasurable.
+I can enjoy the scenery while walking, and if I think "the other side of that ridge looks promising," I can quickly go and check it out to gather information.
+Most importantly, my legs aren't tired even when I reach the drop point, so I can concentrate on skiing.
+That's the advantage of the ARMADA LOCATOR, which prioritizes lightness because it's designed for skiing.

-It's great fun to travel like this and enter the backcountry at points I discover myself, but I also make sure to prepare a topographical map and track the weather history of the surrounding area in advance to minimize the risks
+It's great fun to travel like this and venture into the backcountry at points I discover myself, but I also make sure to prepare a topographical map and track the weather history of the surrounding area in advance to minimize the risks

 A spectacular island where you can enjoy skiing and surfing

-In fact, I'm working as a Rishiri Fuji Ambassador, traveling to Rishiri Island every year to promote tourism and immigration, and sharing my experiences.
+Actually, I'm a Rishiri Fuji Ambassador, and I travel to Rishiri Island every year to promote travel and migration, sharing my experiences.

-Rishiri Island itself appears as a mountain floating in the Sea of Japan.
-While Lofoten is an archipelago, Rishiri, with its solitary triangular peak floating, offers one of Japan's most spectacular views.
-It
+Rishiri Island also looks like a mountain floating in the Sea of Japan.
+While Lofoten is an archipelago, Rishiri is a solitary, triangular mountain floating in the sea, making it one of the most spectacular sights in Japan.

-takes me about 7-8 hours to reach the summit of Rishiri Fuji, making it a long hike.
-The wind is strong at the top, blowing away the snow.
-The views are stunning, making it a perfect location for photography, but if you simply want to enjoy the snow quality that's so characteristic of Hokkaido, I recommend the stream at the base.
-It takes 2-3 hours of walking to get there, so the power of LOCATOR is fully utilized here as well.
-I also enjoy surfing, so being able to glide and ride the waves is another reason I recommend it (laughs).
+For me, it takes about 7-8 hours to reach the summit of Rishiri Fuji; it's a long hike.
+The wind is strong at the summit, and the snow gets blown away.
+It's a fantastic location for photography and other purposes, but if you want to purely enjoy the snow quality typical of Hokkaido, I recommend the stream beds at the foot of the mountain.
+It takes 2-3 hours to walk there as well, so this is where LOCATOR's power comes into play.
+I also surf as a hobby, so being able to slide and ride the waves is another reason I recommend it (laughs).

-I went to Shiretoko in May, and the snow had already melted, so I brought my surfboard and enjoyed both skiing and surfing.
-I'd skied on Shiretoko's mountains before, including Kaibetsu-dake, but had never properly skied Rausu-dake, so I'd been hoping to do so for a while.
+I went to Shiretoko in May, and the snow had melted, so I brought my surfboard and enjoyed both skiing and surfing.
+I'd skied on Shiretoko's mountains, including Kaibetsu-dake, but had never properly skied Rausu-dake, so I'd been hoping to get the chance for a while.
 It was the third week of May, just as Shiretoko Pass was opening.
 There was less snow than usual, so I felt like I was just barely able to ski, and the hike consisted mostly of shouldering my skis and paddling through the bush, then when the snow came out, putting on my skis and hiking up, then paddling through the bush again...
 That was my mountain trip

 The only mountain in my hometown, Shizuoka where you can ski